Python-templates/sklearn-project-template/README.md

 Additional parameters can be added to config file.
 See `SK-learn` documentation for description of tuned parameters, search method and cross validation.
 Possible metrics for model evaluation could be found [here](https://scikit-learn.org/stable/modules/model_evaluation.html).

 ### Pipeline
 Methods added to config pipeline must be first defined in `models/__init__.py` file.
-For previous config the following must be added:
+For previous example of config file the following must be added:

   ```python
 from wrappers import *